 If you’ve been in any type of advertising for any length of time, you know the importance of writing quality, compelling ad copy.
 The same is also true for online marketing.

 Many people in the traditional marketing sphere have a bit of a learning curve when transitioning to online marketing because of the technological aspect, website coding, and measurements of success.
-However, we should not neglect the continuing importance of effective ad copy or creative that will interest our prospective customers enough to click, sign up, get more information, or make a purchase.
+However, we should not neglect the continuing importance of advertising copy or creative material that will interest our prospective customers enough to click, sign up, get more information, or make a purchase.
 Here are some of the most important tips for ensuring your online creative generates the leads or sales you need to increase your bottom line:

 - Get to the point.
 We live in a fast-food, fast internet, and fast decision-making age.
 Most people cement their first impressions within seconds.
 If you are an online advertiser, your challenge is to emotionally connect with your target audience, describe why your product or service is the one to meet their need, and create a quick method for that customer to take the action you want them to take – and you’ve got to get all that across quickly, before they click the “back” button.
 Use images where applicable to drive your point home, and be compelling enough so that even if they don’t take the action you want immediately, your message will stay with them.